How to Collect Native American Jewelry: Canyon Road Arts Vol.4

 You will find the information you glean from seriously collecting a single category will apply itself well when you start to learn about a new area, though each specific category will have its own unique challenges.

 The best thing about collecting Native American jewelry is you get to wear what you collect!
-How great is it to have your collection with you at all times, you own personal museum…wow where did you get that?
+How great is it to have your collection with you at all times, your own personal museum… Wow, where did you get that?